HeitorMC/HeitorMC/README.md

 - I was formerly a network engineer but I found out that software engineering is my passion;
 - Working daily with Ruby, NodeJS, Typescript, Docker, and backend frameworks like Ruby on Rails, Express, and NestJs;
 - Skilled in automated tests and used with the following test libraries: RSpec, Mocha, and Jest;
+- Currently grinding some Golang knowledge and experience 💪
 - Trying to migrate from vscode to nvim 😬
 - 📫 Reach me: [heitor711n@gmail.com](mailto:heitor711n@gmail.com)